thehanriver/ESP-Team-Projects/quest-3/report.md

 5. Print task just prints all of this data to the console on ESP for easier debugging.
    The Webcam is run on a seperate Node server which can be accessed by pressing the button link on the main webpage.

 The raspberry pi recieves ESP32 data at its port 1234.
 The Nodejs application reads the incoming data and displays it on a webpage and sends back the LED status to the ESP.
-The

 ## Sketches and Photos
 <center><img src="./images/ece444.png" width="25%" /></center>